 The Bahamas’ Most Wanted

 Now that the world’s premier tourist destination, the Bahamas, has officially adjusted its stride at being the world’s safest of them all, becoming tagged by U.S. law enforcement agencies as “dangerous,” with a 7 year record high homicide count, I took to the streets — unlike any other public figure would as usual — to scoop another day’s pay on the job marketing & selling cuban cigars/coffee along with copies of the country’s first ever Reggaeton premier, ‘Yo Quiero,’ to tourists visiting the capital Nassau city, New Providence Island.

-It’s a source of income that I’ve used and experimented with for several years now in the downtown area and now it’s back again, for the first-time no doubt.
 The story pretty much wrote itself as I was arrested at East & Bay Streets by Royal Bahamas Police Force constable #3858 around 10 a.m. today as I peddled into work on my bike.
 The bike’s not licensed, and I awkwardly still have an eight year old traffic warrant pending.
 Gon’ figure.

 Now the officer’s superior was understanding enough to have me escorted back to court #6 immediately, where the warrant was last addressed in 2012.

 Now I was extremely grateful the court’s clerk informed me that the wrong birth date — the date that England’s Queen Elizabeth II & I don’t share, was recorded on the court document.
 I confidently took my seat and awaited Magistrate Evans to proceed with the matter.
 As I was called to plea, I reminded her worship that she had heard the matter before and I was under the impression that it was cancelled because of my being dismissed on the account of the 117 hour detention prior.
 She smiled and quickly asked me to have a nice day promising the warrant would be 86'd from the system.